bayomim/foursquare-dataset/README.md

 The dataset comprises 228,778 attractions such as: Parks, Restaurants, Meusums, etc.

-    Update: 2018-07-23 - a new set of 969 attractions are now added the new dataset contains 229,747 attractions
+    Update: 2018-07-23 - a new set of 969 attractions were added the new dataset contains 229,747 attractions

 The dataset is in JSON format and it was collected from 2017-01-30 to 2017-02-22.